Frozen Strawberry Watermelon Lemonade

 - Very Culinary

-Thank you to OXO and Driscoll’s berries for providing me with the tools and berries for this post, plus the associated giveaway prize.
-I was not compensated to write this post.
+Thank you to OXO and Driscoll’s berries for providing me with the tools and berries for this post.
 All opinions are 100% my own, as always.
 Thank you for supporting the brands that help make this site possible!

 We participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 See our disclosure policy for more info.